 Emphasize that practical knowledge is just as important as learned knowledge, because knowledge lies at the heart of self-confidence.
 If children know how to do something, they will be more confident in their abilities.

 Teach them that effort and persistence pave the road to success.

-One of the most difficult things for young people to learn is that it’s OK to fail, as long as they can get back up and try again.
+One of the most difficult things for young people to learn is that it’s OK to fail, as long as you can get back up and try again.

 Find out what your child is good at, and encourage it.
 Success breeds self-confidence.

 In school, children are required to take every subject, even those that are not their strengths.
 Those courses can cause frustration.
 Few humans of any age can be good at everything.

 So be sure to focus your encouragement on the things your children do well, and don’t dwell too much on the areas where they might fall short, as long as you know they are working hard to master their challenges.